 This successfully loads your data from Stripe to Google BigQuery.

-Limitations of Using Custom Script Method
+Limitations of Using the Custom Script Method

 - Custom scripts require continual maintenance, especially when there are updates or changes to any of the APIs.